jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

 - I feel ...
   - It's giving me a vibe of ...

+- I just realized...
+  - It struck me
+  - It dawned on me
+  - It suddenly hit me
+  - It suddently occurred to me
+  - It came to me in a flash
+  - It crossed my mind
+  - It popped into my head

 - I think
   - As far as I see, ...